This article provides information regarding IT facilities available in the Library.

 This section focuses on the hardware availability and usage.
 For information about accounts and passwords please look at our using online resources pages.

-Library users are welcome to use their own laptops in the Library in the appropriate areas as defined by our zoning policy.
+Library users are welcome to use their own laptops in the Library.
 You may plug the laptop into a mains connection provided that you do not unplug any equipment in order to do so; please be careful that your cables are not hazardous and show consideration to other users.
 You must not attempt to establish a physical connection to the University network; if you want to access the network or connect to the Internet, you will need to set up your machine to enable access to the University's wireless network.

 The University is part of the Eduroam Community which allows members to connect to wireless when visiting other participating institutions.